cyrex562/imgui-rs/README.md

  - 2020/09/17 (1.79) - removed ImFont::DisplayOffset in favor of ImFontConfig::GlyphOffset.
 DisplayOffset was applied after scaling and not very meaningful/useful outside of being needed by the default ProggyClean font.
 If you scaled this value after calling AddFontDefault(), this is now done automatically.
 It was also getting in the way of better font scaling, so let's get rid of it now!
  - 2020/08/17 (1.78) - obsoleted use of the trailing 'float power=1.0' parameter for DragFloat(), DragFloat2(), DragFloat3(), DragFloat4(), DragFloatRange2(), DragScalar(), DragScalarN(), SliderFloat(), SliderFloat2(), SliderFloat3(), SliderFloat4(), SliderScalar(), SliderScalarN(), VSliderFloat() and VSliderScalar().
-                       replaced the 'float power=1.0' argument with integer-based flags defaulting to 0 (as with all our flags). worked out a backward-compatibility scheme so hopefully most C++ codebase should not be affected. in short, when calling those functions:
+                       replaced the 'float power=1.0' argument with integer-based flags defaulting to 0 (as with all our flags). worked out a backward-compatibility scheme so hopefully most C += 1 codebase should not be affected. in short, when calling those functions:
                        - if you omitted the 'power' parameter (likely!), you are not affected.
                        - if you set the 'power' parameter to 1.0 (same as previous default value): 1/ your compiler may warn on float>int conversion, 2/ everything else will work.
 3/ you can replace the 1.0 value with 0 to fix the warning, and be technically correct.
                        - if you set the 'power' parameter to >1.0 (to enable non-linear editing): 1/ your compiler may warn on float>int conversion, 2/ code will assert at runtime, 3/ in case asserts are disabled, the code will not crash and enable the _Logarithmic flag.
 4/ you can replace the >1.0 value with ImGuiSliderFlags_Logarithmic to fix the warning/assert and get a _similar_ effect as previous uses of power >1.0.